andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 #### Aside

-This [SEC filing from December 2010](https://www.sec.gov/Archives/edgar/data/1419012/000141901210000003/xslFormDX01/primary_doc.xml) seems to show that $3m was taken off the table by C-level executives by the end of 2010.
+This <a href="https://www.sec.gov/Archives/edgar/data/1419012/000141901210000003/xslFormDX01/primary_doc.xml" data-proofer-ignore="403">SEC filing from December 2010</a> seems to show that $3m was taken off the table by C-level executives by the end of 2010.

 It's possible some of the founding shares were sold in the 2010 Series C/D financing, particularly if the Series C was more of a bridge.